 Am I eligible?

 You can check your eligibility now by submitting an online application with Childcare Choices.
 Once signed up, you will receive an eligibility code to take to your childcare provider.
-Childcare providers will then check the code with the Council.
+Childcare providers will then check the code and agree a start date.

 Once you have an eligibility code, you will need to reconfirm it every three months.

 Start now >>

 Extended entitlement - additional 15 hours

 We have been chosen as an 'Early Innovator' which means that we will be testing out systems, specifically focusing on flexibility and sufficiency, to be ready for national roll out of 30 hours from September 2017.

 The government is currently consulting on a delivery model and further information will be published when known.